-There are three main options when it comes to funding your studies at Kenvale College:
+There are two main options when it comes to funding your studies at Kenvale College:

-Please note that both VET Student Loans and Smart & Skilled positions are limited in numbers, and subject to eligibility criteria.
+Please note that Smart & Skilled positions are limited in numbers, and subject to eligibility criteria.

 Course fees are available under each individual course page.
 All students also require a business suit and course materials prior to commencement.
 Please refer to the domestic and international ‘Summary of Fees’ documents for more information.

-Students attend classes on two days per week, alongside paid employment in hospitality events establishments.
-Our academic year is split into two semesters, which are parallel to those of universities, with each semester lasting 16 weeks.
+Students attend classes two days per week, alongside paid employment in hospitality events establishments.
+Our academic year is split into 4 terms, which are parallel to those of universities, with each Term lasting 11 weeks.
 You’ll learn from industry professionals in small class sizes, which leads to a personalised learning experience.

 Kenvale College is next to the University of NSW campus, walking distance to Coogee Beach and Randwick shopping centre, and fifteen minutes from Sydney’s CBD.